Pennywise (band)

 Pennywise is an American punk rock band from Hermosa Beach, California, formed in 1988.
-The band took its name from the antagonist in Stephen King's horror novel It known as Pennywise the Dancing Clown.
+The band took its name from the antagonist in Stephen King's horror novel It known as Pennywise.

 Between their 1991 self-titled debut and 2005's The Fuse, Pennywise released an album every two years on Epitaph Records, a label owned by Bad Religion guitarist Brett Gurewitz.
 To date, the band has released twelve full-length studio albums, one live album, two EPs and one DVD.
 Although their first two studio albums were critically acclaimed, Pennywise would not experience worldwide commercial success until the 1995 release of their third studio album, About Time, which peaked at number ninety-six on the Billboard 200, and number fifty-five on Australia's ARIA Charts.
-The band's mainstream success coincided with a growing interest in punk rock during the 1990s, along with fellow California bands NOFX, Rancid, Blink-182, Bad Religion, Green Day, The Offspring, Lagwagon and Sublime.
+The band's mainstream success coincided with a growing interest in punk rock during the 1990s, along with fellow California bands NOFX, Rancid, Blink-182, Bad Religion, Green Day, The Offspring, Lagwagon, and Sublime.
 By 2007, the band had independently sold over three million records worldwide.

-Pennywise's current line-up consists of Jim Lindberg (vocals), Fletcher Dragge (guitars), Randy Bradbury (bass) and Byron McMackin (drums).
-They had kept their original line-up together until bassist Jason Thirsk died of a self-inflicted gunshot wound in 1996, due to issues with his alcoholism, after which Bradbury joined as his replacement.
+Pennywise's current line-up consists of Jim Lindberg (vocals), Fletcher Dragge (guitars), Randy Bradbury (bass), and Byron McMackin (drums).
+They had kept their original line-up together until bassist Jason Thirsk died of a self-inflicted gunshot wound in 1996, after which Bradbury joined as his replacement.
 In August 2009, Lindberg decided to leave the band; he was replaced in February 2010 by Ignite singer Zoli Téglás.
-With Téglás, the band recorded their tenth studio album All or Nothing, which was released on May 1, 2012.
+With Téglás, the band recorded their tenth studio album, All or Nothing, which was released on May 1, 2012.
 Lindberg rejoined the band later that year after Téglás was sidelined by a back injury.

 Band history

 Early years (1988–1992)

 Pennywise was formed in 1988 in Manhattan Beach, California, by singer Jim Lindberg, guitarist Fletcher Dragge, drummer Byron McMackin and bassist Jason Thirsk.
+They originally performed as "P.M.A.", which stood for "Positive Mental Attitude".
 They released two EPs A Word from the Wise and Wildcard (both 1989).
 Each of the band members had played in other bands in the Hermosa Beach area and attended Mira Costa High School, except for McMackin, who attended Redondo Union High School.

-The group signed to Epitaph Records in 1990 and released their first album Pennywise (1991).
+The group signed to Epitaph Records in 1990 and released their first album, Pennywise (1991).
 The album quickly circulated throughout the punk community, earning the band some nationwide recognition.
-Lyrics in the album endorsed a positive mental attitude, helping promote progressive ideals for Generation X. Lindberg left the band soon after the debut record.
-In 1992, The Vandals lead singer Dave Quackenbush took over on vocals for a brief stint to help with touring.
-Bradbury left the band and Thirsk returned to bass.
+Lyrics in the album endorsed a positive mental attitude, helping promote progressive ideals for Generation X. Lindberg left the band six months after the release of the debut record, citing a lack of motivation and security by rock groups in the area.
+During this time Thirsk moved from bass to vocals, with Randy Bradbury taking over bass.
+Lindberg rejoined the group in late 1992, Bradbury left, and Thirsk returned to bass.